kamranahmedse/driver.js/readme.md

 };
 ```

-For example, here is how it would look when highlighting a single element
+For example, here is how it would look when highlighting a single element:

 ```javascript
 const driver = new Driver(driverOptions);
 driver.highlight(stepDefinition);
 ```

-And this is how it would look when creating a step by step guide
+And this is how it would look when creating a step by step guide:

 ```javascript
 const driver = new Driver(driverOptions);